(Translate this site)

 The beginning of one ugly relationship

-So many in fact that during my first stay in Texas some ex-convicts Steve and I regularly associated with for a while suddenly went pale when they learned where we came from, and after that made themselves scarce from our company.
+So many in fact, that during my first stay in Texas, some ex-convicts Steve and I regularly associated with for a while suddenly went pale when they learned where we came from-- and after that made themselves scarce from our company.

-After arriving at the guy's house we noticed the fellow had a shiny new Pontiac Firebird Trans Am too, besides the wrecked Camaro.
+After arriving at the guy's house, we noticed the fellow had a shiny new Pontiac Firebird Trans Am too, besides the wrecked Camaro.

-The Trans Am was a blazing red 1973 model with 455 Super Duty cubic inch motor-- one of the very first ones delivered in early 1973, apparently.
+The Trans Am was a blazing red 1973 model with 455 cubic inch Super Duty motor-- one of the very first ones delivered in early 1973, apparently.

-Roddy Grooms seemed like an exceedingly strange person to me, with some sort of nervous tic which was disturbing to witness in action.
+Roddy Grooms seemed like an exceedingly strange person to me, with some sort of nervous tic, which was disturbing to witness in action.

-He'd supposedly killed several guys and only spent a brief time in prison for any of it.
+He'd supposedly killed several guys, and only spent a brief time in prison for any of it.
 But that didn't impress me as much as it did my friend.
 I knew quite a few folks with similar pasts, and had worked closely with at least one of them for months.

 But his new Trans Am caught my eye now.
 After a most unsatisfying talk between Ben and Roddy regarding Camaro parts (my friend didn't get any), we all gravitated to the subject of the new Trans Am.

-Roddy seemed surprisingly ambivalent about the car.
-Like he was disappointed in it or something.
+Roddy seemed surprisingly ambivalent about the car; like he was disappointed in it or something.

 Imagine my surprise when Roddy asked if we wanted to take her for a spin!